apache/turbine-archetypes/src/main/resources/archetype-resources/docs/DOCKER-PODMAN-COMPOSE-README.md

     docker compose build --no-cache
     docker compose up --detach

+or

+   podman-compose down
+   podman-compose up -d
+   podman-compose start

-** A first time build of the app service might take a couple of minutes. **
+** A first time build of the app service should not take more than a couple of minutes. **

 You might check the process with

-    docker compose logs -f app
+    podman-compose logs -f app
     docker compose logs -f db

 The logs should show "mysqld: ready for connections" and "Started Jetty Server".